This is a writer's blog. Leanne Dyck blogs twice a week--Monday and Friday.

 Author Journey Monday: follow Leanne's journey to become a traditionally published women's fiction author (novels and short story collections).

-Support this blog by commenting, subscribing and promoting.
+Leanne thanks you for helping nurture this blog by visiting, commenting, subscribing and promoting.

 He spoke to her, touched her.
 A cool hand of longing traced down her body and made her shiver.

 Why do I feel like this?
 What’s wrong with me?
 This is wrong.I should stop.
 She knew she wouldn’t; she knew she couldn’t.
 She was his.
 He possessed her.

 Annie longed to stroke his cheek, kiss his lips, melt in his embrace.

 So there she sat upon her bed—alone with him.
 Her nose buried in the book.
 Annie turned each page in eager anticipation.
 Her imagination was a world they shared.
 To her he lived, breathed.

 She’d found him in the school library.
 The book was tattered.
 How many years had he waited for her?
 Annie shuttered to think.
 It wasn’t important.
 What mattered was that she had found him.